-The ability of extratropical cyclones to Extratropical cyclones strongly modulate the horizontal moisture transport (e.g., Ruprecht et al., 2002; Chang and Song, 2006) and precipitation (e.g., Bjerknes, 1922; Pfahl and Wernli, 2012; Hawcroft et al., 2012) is commonly accepted.
-While surface heat fluxes can have a direct and indirect effect on cyclone development (e.g., Haualand and Spengler, 2020), the role of cyclones shaping heat fluxes is under debate.
-Some studies suggest a close relationship between surface heat fluxes and cyclones in the midlatitudes on both synoptic (e.g., Alexander and Scott, 1997; Schemm et al., 2015; Dacre et al., 2020) and longer time scales (e.g., Parfitt et al., 2016; Ogawa and Spengler, 2019).
-Using a more statistical approach, Zolina and Gulev (2003) argued that the surface fluxes mainly occur on synoptic time scales.
+Extratropical cyclones strongly modulate the horizontal moisture transport (e.g. Ruprecht et al., 2002; Chang and Song, 2006) and precipitation (e.g. Bjerknes, 1922; Pfahl and Wernli, 2012; Hawcroft et al., 2012).
+While surface heat fluxes can have a direct and indirect effect on cyclone development (e.g. Haualand and Spengler, 2020), the role of cyclones shaping heat fluxes is under debate.
+Some studies suggest a close relationship between surface heat fluxes and cyclones in the midlatitudes on both synoptic (e.g. Alexander and Scott, 1997; Schemm et al., 2015; Dacre et al., 2020) and longer timescales (e.g. Parfitt et al., 2016; Ogawa and Spengler, 2019).
+Using a more statistical approach, Zolina and Gulev (2003) argued that the surface fluxes mainly occur on synoptic timescales.
 However, based on a composite analysis Rudeva and Gulev (2011) indicated that cyclones in the North Atlantic do not contribute significantly to the climatological surface heat fluxes in this region.
 Furthermore, Tanimoto et al. (2003) noted that in regions with active ocean dynamics, such as along the western boundary currents, the SST anomalies mainly regulate the surface heat fluxes and not the cyclones.

 To shed light on these aforementioned issues, we assess the effect of a weak or strong SST gradient using an atmospheric general circulation model (AFES 3) based on simulations with realistic and smoothed SSTs in the Gulf Stream and Kuroshio regions.
 Our analysis of these simulations is twofold.
-Firstly, we follow the approach of Tsopouridis et al. (2020a, b, hereafter TSSa,TSSb) and investigate the with the aim to quantify the effect of the smoothed SSTs on the structure and characteristics of individual cyclones.
+Firstly, we follow the approach of Tsopouridis et al. (2020a, b) with the aim to quantify the effect of the smoothed SSTs on the structure and characteristics of individual cyclones.
 Secondly, to assess the climatological role of cyclones to changes in the magnitude of the SST front, we consider pertinent variables within and outside a radius around cyclone centres in the Atlantic and Pacific basin throughout their lifetime to examine the contributions of cyclones to the wintertime climatology for the realistic and smoothed simulations (similar to Ma et al., 2015).
 This two-pronged approach allows us to establish a connection between structural changes in individual cyclones and changes in the time-mean winter climatology.

-2 Data and Methods
+2 Data and methods